• Save

 There are two ways of representing numbers in Python: integers (ints) and floats.

-Let's look at the number 3 represented as both an integer and a float to emphasize the main difference between these two kinds of values:
+Let's look at the number 3 represented as both an integer and a float to emphasize the difference:

 Integer and Float in Python